The Importance of Live Streaming Funerals

 Is Live Streaming Always the Right Choice?

-We are always open and honest about when live streaming makes sense and when it might not.
-Our role is to explain the options and help you choose what feels respectful and appropriate, not to push you towards something that does not sit comfortably.
+I'm always open and honest about when live streaming makes sense and when it might not.
+My role is to explain the options and help you choose what feels respectful and appropriate — not to push you towards something that doesn't sit comfortably.
+My guide on is it respectful to live stream a funeral? explores this question in more detail.

-If you are considering live streaming a funeral or celebration of life, you do not need to have all the answers before you get in touch.
-We can talk through what you are planning, who may need to watch from afar, and what level of coverage would feel right.
+If you are considering live streaming a funeral or celebration of life, you don't need to have all the answers before you get in touch.
+I'm always happy to talk through what you are planning, who may need to watch from afar, and what level of coverage would feel right.